The FAIR Project for Children in Foster Care

 Together, we can break the intergenerational cycles of poverty and criminal justice involvement that often entraps children in foster care and their families.
 The FAIR Project builds on our past work in educational stability for children in care.
 Read the report.

 Georgia Appleseed's policy memo and recommendations on enrollment services for children in care is an example of our efforts to support these children.
 A 2020 Georgia law, § 20-2-152.2, requires that schools provide children in foster care needed supports.
+This video offers guidance for school districts to comply with and implement this law.
 We've worked with dozens of experts, agencies, and community members to lead advocacy efforts to help these children succeed.

 If you are seeking a volunteer attorney to represent a child in foster care who is facing a school disciplinary hearing, please visit our School Tribunal Representation page.